 If you hold shares of our Class A Common Stock, please refer to the Notice for instructions regarding how to access our proxy materials and vote your shares electronically via the internet or by telephone.
 The Notice also contains instructions if you would like to receive a paper copy of our proxy materials and vote by mail.
-You may also vote in person at the Annual Meeting.
+You may also vote at the virtual Annual Meeting.
 If you hold your shares through a bank, broker or other nominee, it will give you separate instructions for voting your shares.

 If you hold shares of our Class B Common Stock or Series AA Preferred Stock, you may vote by mail by submitting the proxy card enclosed in our printed proxy materials.
-You may also vote in person at the Annual Meeting.